jamespeterschinner/async_v20/README.rst

 `async_v20` is built upon `aiohttp`.
-It is therefor recommended to also install `cchardet` as per `aiohttp` documentation
+It is therefore recommended to also install `cchardet` as per `aiohttp` documentation

 http://aiohttp.readthedocs.io/en/stable/